 Sclerotherapy is a proven procedure that has been in use since the 1930s.

 Veins are blood vessels tasked to return the blood to the heart after it has already circulated throughout the body.
-Veins have valves that keep the blood running in one direction and towards the direction its meant to tread.
+Veins have valves that keep the blood running in one direction and towards the direction it’s meant to tread.

-There are two types of vein-related issues.
-Spider veins and varicose veins.
+There are two types of vein-related issues: Spider veins and Varicose veins.